Edited

 she would pay her tithes and offerings over paying her rent.
 She had to live with another friend of ours until she could get

+back on her feet.
 This is why people leave the church and never

 come back!
 They become angry with God when these so-called blessings don’t